andifalk/cloud-security-workshop/setup/README.md

 ## Run the java applications

-All spring boot based java projects can either be run using your Java IDE or using the command line with changing into the corresponding project directory and issuing a `./gradlew bootRun` command.
+All spring boot based java projects can either be run using your Java IDE or using the command line with changing into the corresponding project directory and issuing a `./mvnw spring-boot:run` command.

-In this workshop we will use a customized version of [Spring Authorization Server](https://github.com/spring-projects/spring-authorization-server) as local identity provider.
-[Spring Authorization Server](https://github.com/spring-projects/spring-authorization-server) implements OAuth 2.0 and OpenID Connect 1.0.
+## Postman Collection

+To make it easier to test the REST API endpoints of the product service a postman collection is provided in the directory _/setup/postman_.
+If you have not yet installed postman please go to [Postman](https://www.postman.com/downloads/).
+When you have postman installed you can just import the provided collection.

 ## OpenID Connect Identity Providers